gekiclaws/onchain-royalties/README.md

 ---

 ## 🌍 Real-World Considerations

 This project is a minimal prototype intended for demo purposes.
 In a production system, you may want to:

-- Replace the mock fan token logic with actual ERC-20s or NFTs
+- Replace mock fan-token logic with actual ERC-20s or NFTs
 - Enforce a cap on total fan token supply to prevent dilution
-- Snapshot fan token balances at the time of distribution to ensure fairness
+- Snapshot fan token balances at distribution time to ensure fairness
-- Implement access control (e.g. Ownable) to manage minting and admin actions
+- Implement access control (e.g. Ownable) for minting/admin actions
-- Integrate with real-world revenue sources (e.g. automatically receive ETH when Spotify reports and pays out for streams)
+- Integrate real-world revenue sources (e.g. automated ETH receipts from Spotify)
 - Add UI dashboards or analytics to track payouts and claims
 - Perform formal security audits before handling real funds